-Saint Peter‘s is the largest basilica in the world.
-Construction began in 1506 but was completed only in 1626.
+Saint Peter is the largest basilica in the world.
+Construction began in 1506, but was not completed until 1626.
 It contains wonderful masterpieces like the Pietà by Michelangelo or the canopy over the main altar by Gian Lorenzo Bernini.
-Upon entering the church you’ll be overwhelmed by the beauty of its hundreds of giant mosaics and the atmosphere that reigns in this amazing house of worship.
+Upon entering the church, you will overwhelmed by the beauty of its hundreds of giant mosaics and the atmosphere that reigns in this amazing house of worship.

-Suggestions:Vatican dress code – no bareshoulders, skirts and shorts under the knees, no weapons ad no big bags or backpacks.
+Suggestions:Vatican dress code – no bare shoulders, skirts and shorts under the knees, no weapons ad no big bags or backpacks.

 This 16th century Villa, surrounded by a wonderful park, was built by Borghese family.
 The Borghese Gallery houses probably the collection you have heard most before coming to Rome.
 The great masterpieces are the works of Raphael, Caravaggio and Titian and the wonderful sculptures of Bernini like David, Apollo and Daphne and the most celebrated sculpture Paolina Bonaparte by the 18th century Italian artist Antonio Canova.